Gatherings (Drop-in)

 Pick the pathway that matches your time, goals, and setting.
 All offerings share core labs, access practices, and cultural humility.

-Offering A — Intro Workshops (1–2 Sessions)
+Offering A — Orientation Workshops (1–2 Sessions)

-Format: 90–120 min live, online or in‑person.
+Format: 60–90 min live, online or in‑person.
+2 session allow for homework in between

-You’ll leave with:
+Trainees often leave with:

-Consent language and choices for all bodies
+Consent language and expanded choices for movement in all bodies

 Offering B — 6 ‑ Class Series (Skill Building)